SouthernMethodistUniversity/project-lab/sections/12Instructions.md

 ## Activity
 * Delete my information above and use this as a template for your own presentation.
-* You may want to consult this [Markdown Cheat Sheet by Adam Pritchard] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists) to help you format your slide better.
+* You may want to consult this [Markdown Cheat Sheet by Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists) to help you format your slide better.

 ## When you are done:
-* save this file with a new name --> yourlastname.md
+* Save this file with a new name --> yourlastname.md
-* add this file to your repository
+* Add this file to your repository

 ```git add yourlastname.md```